oiraqi/microhooks/Apache-Podling-Proposal.md

 So far, Microhooks initial functional and non-functional requirements have been specified, and the corresponding high-level design, detailed design, and implementation have been performed.
 Microhooks evaluation against state-of-the-art practices has demonstrated its effectiveness in drastically reducing code size and complexity, without incurring any considerable cost on performance.

 ## Meritocracy
 Microhooks was originally created by Omar Iraqi in 2022.
-We are committed to elect any developer who has made enough good contributions as a committer.
+We highly welcome other developers around the world to write and be part of Microhooks success story with us.
+We are and remain committed to elect any developer who has made enough good contributions as a committer.
 Moreover, we are committed to elect active contributors to the PMC.

 ## Git Repositories
 https://github.com/oiraqi/microhooks